Alex Stein (comedian)

-Alex Stein (born 1985) is an American right-wing YouTube personality known for disrupting local government meetings and confronting politicians.
-In February 2023 he became host of Prime Time with Alex Stein on Glenn Beck's Blaze Media network.
+Alexander Stein (born October 10, 1986) is an American comedian and YouTuber known for disrupting local government meetings and confronting politicians and other individuals.
+He is the host of Prime Time with Alex Stein on Glenn Beck's Blaze Media network.

 Early life

 Stein was born to Kelly Stein and Rhett Stein, a bail bondsman.
 Stein grew up in Dallas, Texas.
-He is Jewish, but told the Jewish Journal that he did not get a bar mitzvah "or any of the cool Jewish stuff as a kid".
+His father is half-Jewish.
+Alex Stein told the Jewish Journal that he did not get a bar mitzvah "or any of the cool Jewish stuff as a kid".
 Stein described being "obsessed with spy stuff" as a child, which he said led to his enjoyment of conspiracy theories.

-Stein went to Highland Park High School in University Park, Texas.
-After high school, he attended LSU.
+Stein attended Highland Park High School in University Park, Texas.
+After high school, he attended Louisiana State University.

 Stein moved to Los Angeles after graduating college to pursue a comedy career.
-He later moved back to Dallas and worked at selling used cars with his father.
+Soon after, he returned to Dallas and worked at selling used cars with his father.